 - 6 cups of Water

-- In a medium saucepan, heat the strawberries and sugar on medium low heat for about 10 minutes until the sugar has dissolved, stirring occasionally.
+- In a medium saucepan, heat the 2 cups of strawberries and 1 1/2 cups of sugar on medium low heat for about 10 minutes until the sugar has dissolved, stirring occasionally.

 - While the strawberries and sugar cook, juice the lemons and add the juice to a half gallon pitcher along with the 6 cups of water.

 - Once the sugar is almost dissolved, roughly chop the basil leaves and add to the saucepan and stir.

 - After sugar is completely dissolved, use an immersion blender to puree the strawberry mixture, or pour the contents of the saucepan into a standard blender and puree until smooth.

 - Add the strawberry basil mixture to the pitcher of lemon juice and water and stir.

 - Refrigerate for at least four hours or until cool.
 Can be served as is or pour the lemonade through a fine mesh strainer or colander with small holes to catch the basil and any strawberry chunks if you want a smooth lemonade.